 Everlast® Epoxy flooring provides the best of both worlds as it is easily installed and cures overnight, so there is very little or no downtime for your business.

 What is the life expectancy of a commercial kitchen floor?

 Some commercial kitchen floors have longer lifespans than others.
 Heavy foot traffic and kitchen equipment will take their toll, and some floors may not be up to the task.

 After just a short time, tiles can chip and concrete will stain, leaving your floors unattractive and exposed to microbes.
 Most commercial kitchen flooring installations will need to be replaced or repaired within 5 to 10 years.

 Everlast® Epoxy offers a significantly longer lifespan.
-We are so confident in the durability of our flooring that we offer a 20-year limited warranty, which ensures your floor will not have excessive surface wear or delaminate for two decades after installation.
+We are so confident in the durability of our flooring that we offer a 20-year limited warranty, which ensures your floor will not have excessive surface wear or delamination for two decades after installation.

 Want to find out more about an Everlast® Epoxy commercial kitchen flooring installation?
-Then chat to our friendly team on (800) 708-9870 for advice, or request a free flooring sample so you can see and touch the quality of our floors for yourself.
+Then chat with our friendly team on (800) 708-9870 for advice, or request a free flooring sample so you can see and touch the quality of our floors for yourself.